hl7ch/ch-orf/input/pagecontent/usecase-english.md

 * Some health professionals prefer to inquire and fix appointments for referrals by phone at the time the patient is while the patient is with them.
 * Etc.

 It is not easy to cover all this in a slim application.
 For this reason, comprehensive scheduling of appointments for referrals is out of scope.
 It is however possibel to specify date and time with a note of whether it is agreed or proposed.
-Furthermore ist is possible to idicate preferred date/time intervals.
+Furthermore it is possible to indicate preferred date/time intervals.

-Some service providers offer their services at more than one location; it may also be possible that an assignment / prescription results in more than one consultation (e.g. Holter ECG with appointment for the installation of the device at the beginning and return at the end).
+Some service providers offer their services at more than one location; it may also be possible that an assignment/prescription results in more than one consultation (e.g. Holter ECG with appointment for the installation of the device at the beginning and return at the end).
 ORF therefore provides n appointments per service request.